trilitech/tezos-developer-docs/src/pages/advanced-topics/smart-rollups/index.md

 The Layer 1 PVM then determines whether these proofs are valid.
-There are only two possible outcomes: either one of the staker has provided a valid proof, then that staker wins the game, and is rewarded with half of the opponent\'s deposit (the other half being burnt); or, both stakers have provided an invalid proof and they both lose their deposit.
+There are only two possible outcomes: either one of the staker has provided a valid proof, then that staker wins the game, and is rewarded with half of the opponent's deposit (the other half being burnt); or, both stakers have provided an invalid proof and they both lose their deposit.
 In the end, at most one stake will be kept in the commitment tree.
 When a commitment has no more stake on it (because all stakers have lost the related refutation games), it is removed from the tree.
-An honest player *H* must therefore play as many refutation games as there are stakes on the commitments in conflict with *H*\'s own commitment.
+An honest player *H* must therefore play as many refutation games as there are stakes on the commitments in conflict with *H*'s own commitment.

 Finally, notice that each player is subject to a timer similar to a chess clock, allowing each player to play only up to one week: after